GoogleCloudPlatform/apigee-samples/exposing-to-internet/docs/cloudshell-tutorial.md

 ### Test the Apigee instance

-Run the following command:
+Wait a minute for the TLS certificate to be loaded, and then run the following command:
 ```sh
 curl https://$RUNTIME_HOST_ALIAS/healthz/ingress -H 'User-Agent: GoogleHC'
 ```

 You should see an HTTP 200 status returned along with the response body "`Apigee Ingress is healthy`" which indicates the instance is accessible via the external URL.
+If you see an SSL error, wait a second and try again.

 ---
 ## Conclusion